-Dr. Ingrid Prosser answers questions about symptoms and treatments of this common, painful condition and how patients could qualify for a paid clinical study to help more women find relief.
+Dr. Ingrid Prosser answers questions about symptoms and treatments of this common, painful condition as well as how it affects fertility..

 If you’ve ever had severe menstrual cramps, pain between periods, or painful intercourse, and you haven’t gone through menopause yet, you might be one of the 1 in 10 women who suffer from endometriosis.
 The condition affects women during their childbearing years.
 In addition to pelvic pain and discomfort, it can also affect fertility.